DistributedCollective/sovryn-dapp/README.md

 ## Licence

-The Sovryn DApp is open-sourced software licensed under the [MIT license](LICENSE).
+The Sovryn dapp is open-sourced software licensed under the [MIT license](LICENSE).